Start date: August 20, 2018

-After graduating, students may be interested in working for companies with a global and/or intercultural focus or strategy, for example as communication experts, or in studying on a doctoral level.
+After graduating, students may be interested in working for organizations with a global focus or strategy, for example as communication experts, or in studying on a doctoral level.

 Rate of study

 Place of study

 The applicant must hold the minimum of a bachelor's degree (ie. the equivalent of 180 credits at an accredited university) with at least 90 credits in media and communication studies, including independent, theoretical based work, i.e. a thesis or the equivalent.
 English 6/English B in the Swedish upper secondary school system or international equivalent.
 Proof of English proficiency is required.